 If you score less than 70% on an exam, you have the opportunity to complete an Exam Reflection Assignment.
 This assignment requires you to reflect on errors that you made and demonstrate mastery of the material that you misunderstood.
 Satisfactory completion of this reflection will increase your exam grade to 70%.
+You are only allowed to complete the exam reflection assignment ONCE per semester.

-Late Work Policy: Freebies!
+Late Work Policy